frozen EU funds in HUNGARY

 13 December 2023

-Commission releases 10 billion euros in funds to Hungary
+Commission releases €10 billion in funds to Hungary

-The Commission claims that Hungary has fulfilled the conditions related to the independence of the judiciary, which entitles it to access (some of the frozen) cohesion funds.
-The decision came one day before the European Council voted on the start of accession talks and giving aid to Ukraine, two files that Hungary had openly said it would veto.
+The Commission claims that Hungary had made the necessary reforms related to the independence of the judiciary, which entitles it to access €10bn of cohesion funds.
+The decision came one day before the European Council voted on the start of accession talks and giving aid to Ukraine, two files that Hungary had threatened to veto.